thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 Now that we have a root switch, we will classify every port on every switch into one of three states:

-1. \textbf{Designated Port:} These are ports pointing away from the root (i.e. they lead somewhere further from the root).
+1. **Designated Port:** These are ports pointing away from the root (i.e. they lead somewhere further from the root).

-2. \textbf{Root Port:} There are one or more ports pointing toward the root (i.e. they lead somewhere closer to the root).
+2. **Root Port:** There are one or more ports pointing toward the root (i.e. they lead somewhere closer to the root).
 Of these ports, the one along the least-cost path to the root is the root port.

-3. \textbf{Blocked Port:} All ports pointing toward the root, that are not the root port (best way to reach the root), are blocked ports.
+3. **Blocked Port:** All ports pointing toward the root, that are not the root port (best way to reach the root), are blocked ports.

 <img width="800px" src="/assets/end-to-end/5-025-stp-port-types.png">